syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 _AutoRowHeight_

-> Note: If the InvalidateMeasuerInfo method is not called, grid does not refresh automatically.
+N> If the InvalidateMeasuerInfo method is not called, grid does not refresh automatically.
 You need to explicitly refresh the grid though this method.